sinamics/ztnet/docs/docs/Usage/private_root.md

 # Managing Private Root Servers with ZTNet

+### What is a Private Root Server?

+A private root server in ZeroTier acts as a central coordination point for a ZeroTier network.
+Unlike [public root servers](https://zerotier.atlassian.net/wiki/spaces/SD/pages/7241732/Root+Server+IP+Addresses) provided by ZeroTier, private root servers are self-hosted and managed by the network administrator.
+They play a crucial role in network management, node authentication, and route orchestration.

+### Functions of a Private Root Server

+- **Network Coordination**: It coordinates network activities and manages connections between nodes.
+- **Security and Privacy**: Offers enhanced security and privacy as the server is under your control, reducing reliance on external or public infrastructure.
+- **Customization and Control**: Allows for greater customization of network behavior and policies.
+- **Improved Performance**: Can potentially offer improved performance, especially if located geographically closer to the majority of the nodes.

+### When to Use a Private Root Server

+- **Enhanced Security Requirements**: Ideal for organizations with strict security and data privacy requirements.
+- **Large-scale Networks**: Beneficial for managing large-scale or enterprise-level networks where control over all network components is essential.
+- **Geographic Considerations**: When network nodes are concentrated in a specific geographical area, a private root server in the same region can reduce latency.

 ## Verifying Public Root Servers

 To check the current root servers associated with your ZTNET network: